 Often when a tendon injury occurs, the injured area is rested a bit, a pain killer is taken and we continue on with our normal activities.
 If the strain was minor, the body may be able to heal the tendon fibers normally.
 Unfortunately, this is not the usual result because the injured tendon is being used instead of rested.
 Because of the stress on the tendon, the body heals the injured fibers by binding them together with fibrotic adhesions or scar tissue.
 This is done in an attempt to prevent further damage to the injured area.
 It is a normal protective response of the body.

-The trick to any tendon injury is getting it to heal with minimal scar tissue formation and with as much realignment of tendon fibers as possible - something BFST® (by using the Inferno Wrap®) and Freezie Wraps® are great at!
+The trick to any tendon injury is getting it to heal with minimal scar tissue formation and with as much realignment of tendon fibers as possible.
+To achieve this, your doctor will most likely recommend up to 6 months of conservative treatment therapy.
 Even with optimum healing there is always less elasticity in a previously injured tendon.
 The trick is to make sure you heal it the best you can, that way your chance of re-injury down the road is much lower than average - which is well over 50%.

 Product Advisors are available 9:00 am to 10:00 pm Eastern Standard Time Monday, Tuesday and between 9:00 am and 5:00pm on Wednesday to Friday.